Dieterbe/dieterblog/content/posts/software-values.md

 To summarize, when it needs to be on-prem and bleeding edge, OSS often has a leg up, especially if it has a community, with generally OSI-approved licenses being a smoother experience, except sometimes AGPL.
 For heavily regulated enterprises, OSS may not add benefits or be counter-productive.

-> Limitations on "bad-actor vendor" lockin.
+> Limitations on "bad-actor vendor" lock-in.

 Being locked in to a vendor is not a problem as long as they treat customers right.
 But many vendors will treat customers poorly if they can get away with it.
 We already covered why OSS is not a good insurance policy (for enterprises), and conversely just because an enterprise vendor has open source as part of their strategy, that should give little confidence  that they will treat their customers well.
 I furthermore believe it's naive to jump to a conclusion such as "Users need open standards and data freedom", "there always needs to be a migration path" etc.